robertoalonsotrillo/MetaBow_MediaPipe/README.md

    A.   FileName TextBox

    Add the filename for the json file containing the extracted angle data per frame.

    B.   Download Button

    This button downloads the created json file, allowing you to store it on any selected folder.

    Inverencing provides you choice of two models:

    A.   Basic Posture

    A basic model analyzing elbow and shoulder angles.

    B.   Comprehensive Posture

-        Along with Basic Posture, it covers multiple points of body which include, left thumb, index and pinky finger, left wrist and nose.
+   A more comprehensiv approach including hand, wrist, and transversal angles.

 4. Error page

-   If user chose file inferencing, but doesn't upload file.
-He will be redirected to error page
+   If you select file inferencing but do not upload a file you will be redirected to the error page.

    ![ERROR](https://github.com/robertoalonsotrillo/MetaBow_MediaPipe/blob/main/github_readme_images/error.JPG?raw=true)